 Constitution and Properties of Steels; Volume 7 of the series "Materials Science and Technology"; Series editors: Cahn, R. W., Haasen, P., Kramer, E. J.

-Engineering.
-The book contains 17 articles written by eminent scientists on
+Scienc and Engineering.
+The book contains 17 articles written by eminent scientists on about

 The book is rather scientific but still carried by "engineering".
 For example, while movement of atoms is the key to everything, you will not find any diffusion data in the book.
 Nevertheless, you find more than you ever wanted to know.

 |Even so I had never anything to do with steel, I know Peter Haasen (died 1993) and Ed Cramer quite well from my past.|